 MapTiler is a multi-threaded program.
-By default it will use all the CPUs you have and print the information about the cores.
-You can also set limit on defined number of cores yourself with the -P option.
+By default, it will use all the CPUs you have and print the information about the cores.
+You can also set a limit on the defined number of cores yourself with the -P option.